Mrvijuahir/user-authentication-in-node-express-js/README.md

  -> Install npm modules in your local machine using (npm install)
  #
  -> Create uploads folder in your project directory for storing the images which you have uploaded.
+ #
+ -> Now simply run the (npm run dev) command in your terminal to start the web app.